michaelByrne/angular-d3-wordcloud/README.md

 #### rotationNum: number
 - The number of possible rotations.
 Each word is randomly assigned a rotation from the lowest possible angle to highest possible angle.
 If there are three possible angles from -90 to 90, then the words could be rotated -90 degrees, 0 degrees, or 90 degrees.
 Five possible would make the possibilities -90, -45, 0, 45, 90.
 And so forth.

+## Example

+The outer App Module in this project demonstrates the word cloud and offers some options to play around with it.
+It can also serve as a guideline for using it in your own projects.
+It's an Angular CLI project so just a usual npm install and then ng serve will get you up and running locally.